Xevia28/LedgerTrips/README.md

 if insufficient balance is coming change this in localpayment.js
  //exchanged rate is kept low since the balance is 10,000
     const exchangeRate = 0.75;

+create a email for ledgertrips and change the email in config.env